JonJagger/cyber-dojo/md/running-a-dojo.md

   * edit the test files...
   * edit the code files...
   * press the `[test]` button
-  * a new traffic-light appears
-  * traffic-lights progress along the top, left-to-right, oldest-to-newest
+  * a new traffic-light appears at the top, left-to-right, oldest-to-newest indicating the result of the test (see below).
-  * click on any traffic-light to open a diff/revert/fork dialog.
+  * you can click on any traffic-light to open a diff/revert/fork dialog.
-    The dialog shows the diffs between any two traffic-lights plus << < > >> buttons to navigate forwards and backwards.
+    The dialog shows the diffs between any two traffic-lights and has << < > >> buttons to navigate backwards and forwards.
     The dialog also has a `[revert]` button to revert back to the files from any traffic-light.
     The dialog also has a `[fork]` button to fork a new